sustrik/ribosome/README.md

 Ribosome doesn't allow for tabs in the input, however, when generating output it can, on demand, replace all leading whitespace by tabs.
-To switch this functionality on use 'tabsize' function:
+To switch this functionality on use '/!tabsize' command:

 ```
-tabsize(4)
+./!tabsize(4)
 .for (i = 0; i != 10; ++i)
 .    printf("Hi!\n");
 .}